Skip to main content

 You can book your winter stay through our website.
 Sign up for our newsletter or follow us on social media for updates on exact dates for the start of reservations each year.
 If your group is larger than six people or you have a gift card or trip credit, please email us at [email protected] for booking.

 Our trip prices vary based on how many huts you visit and what days.
-Prices listed below are per person, per night.
+Prices listed below are per person, per night for our 2024-2025 winter season.

 Winter Full Service: Adults $139-$154, Youth under 12 $82-$97